vvasuki/bhAShAntaram/tamiL/4k-divya-prabandha/02_tiruppAvai/_index.md

 Are you not ashamed,
 You chatter box,
 Let us all sing about the lotus eyed one,
-Who has a holy conch and wheel26,
+Who has a holy conch and wheel[^prr26],
 In his hands,
 And worship our Goddess Pavai.

+[^prr26]: Lord Vishnu has a Shankha and Sri Chakra in his hands
 </details>